akhileshmaurya/playingWithDataStructure/README.md

-# playingWithDataStructure
-Some Random use cases of multiple data structure
+# Some Examples for predifind datastructure and Algorithems